-What a conclusion to this book, the details such suffering and struggle, the struggle of faith in the middle of suffering, in Job.
+What a conclusion to this book Job 42:5–6 is.
+The details such suffering and struggle, the struggle of faith in the middle of suffering, in Job.
 And after God speaks to him that he would say, come to this conclusion, “I had heard of you, but now my eyes see you.”
 Like I know God in a greater way than I did before all this suffering.
 I trust God in deeper ways now than I did even before I walked through this suffering.
 Oh, as we walk through suffering may God work that purpose out in our hearts and our minds.

 Might we know and trust God more as a result of walking through pain, sorrow, and suffering.

 God, I pray, we pray together amidst a world of suffering and trial and tribulation and hurt and pain in all kinds of different ways.
 God, please, please, please bring us to this conclusion.
 Help us to see you more, help us to know you more, help us to trust you more as a result of walking through suffering.
 I think about losing my dad unexpectedly to a heart attack and the hurt and the pain, sorrow that’s still in many ways fresh in my own heart and my family’s heart.

 When I’d talked to my mom and God, I praise you for your faithfulness to us.
 I praise you for your faithfulness to my mom.
 I praise you for the faithfulness to me.
 Praise you for the ways we’ve seen you in greater ways, known you in deeper ways.
 Your love, your provision, your mercy, you are so sufficient.
 Oh God, we praise you.

 Job 42:5–6 Prays For God To Help Us See More